WingDr/siyuan-plugin-citation/README.md

 Please check if the [library](#glossary) document exists.
 To prevent users from unintentionally disrupting their document hierarchy, the plugin does not automatically create a document in the document tree.
 When the library document does not exist, the plugin's functionality cannot be used.

+After creating the document, you need to [reload the database](#current-features).
+Although it is not necessary, it is **highly recommended restarting the SiYuan** to ensure the effectiveness of setting.

 ### Zotero/Juris-M Is Not Running

 Please check the status of your Zotero/Juris-M and ensure that you have installed the [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex) plugin in Zotero/Juris-M. This plugin relies on the Better BibTeX plugin to run.
 There are plans to directly access zotero.sqlite without relying on this plugin in the future.

+### All These Problems Are Not Included

+It is welcomed to raise an [issue](https://github.com/WingDr/siyuan-plugin-citation/issues)

 ## TODO